google-research-datasets/ToTTo/README.md

 We ask you to **not** incorporate any part of the ToTTo development set into the training data, and only use it for validation/hyperparameter tuning as development sets are typically used.

+For the BLEURT model, we used BLEURT-base-128 which can be found [here](https://github.com/google-research/bleurt).
+To handle multiple-references, we take the average of the scores as suggested by [Sellam et al. 2020](https://arxiv.org/abs/2010.04297).

 <table>
   <tr>
     <th></th>